guites/guilhermegarcia.dev/content/blog/install-arch.md

 and stopping any other network related service in order to avoid conflicts.

-List existing wifi networks with `nmclidevice wifi list` and connect to your desired network with `nmcli device wifi connect SSDID password my_new_password`.
+List existing wifi networks with `nmcli device wifi list` and connect to your desired network with `nmcli device wifi connect SSDID password my_new_password`.

 ### System time synchronization via NTP